Why is mindfulness important in early childhood?

 1. Mindful Posing

-A simple and fun way for your toddler to dip their toes into mindfulness and strengthen the mind-body connection is through mindful body poses.
+A simple and fun way for your child to dip their toes into mindfulness and strengthen the mind-body connection is through mindful body poses.
 Let your child know that doing these fun poses can help them feel strong, brave, and happy:

 - The Superman: this pose is practiced by standing with the feet just wider than the hips, fists clenched, and arms reached out to the sky, stretching the body as tall as possible.